frankwaldal/semesterProject2_onlineBoardgame/README.md

 - Run: `npm install`.
 - Run: `node server.js` or `nodemon server.js`.

+### Play

 To access the game, go to `http://localhost:8080` in your browser.
-(Change localhost with host/ip if accessing from different pc, and 8080 with choses port if changed.)
+(Change localhost with host/ip if accessing from different pc, and 8080 with chosen port if changed.)